Ritual slaughter: Legal restrictions on ritual slaughter

 In 2014, Denmark ruled that Islamic and Jewish slaughter practices are inhumane, requiring that all animals be stunned before being killed for food, sparking a debate on religious freedom and the relative harms of different practices.

-In 2019, Belgium banned kosher and halal slaughter.
+In 2019, Flanders and Wallonia banned kosher and halal slaughter when the animal is not stunned beforehand.

 In 2020, a poll showed that 9 out of 10 Europeans wanted their governments to ban the slaughter of animals that have not been stunned.

 In December 2020, the European Court of Justice ruled that member states of the EU may require prior reversible stunning.
+The European Court of Human Rights ruled similarly in 2024.

+In 2025, a public petition in the UK to ban non-stun slaughter attracted almost 110,000 signatures and was debated in Parliament in June of that year.
+The Government ruled out an outright ban.
+However, it prompted the Food Policy Institute to recommend a quota system based on religious demand, as used in Germany.

 Ethnic and regional traditions

 Bali

 Bali (pronounced Ba-lee) or Bali Sacrifice (sometimes known as Jhatka Bali) is the ritual killing of an animal in Hinduism.
 Jhatka is the prescribed practice for Hindu ritual sacrifice, however other practices such as strangulation and the use of a wooden spile (sphya) driven into the heart is used.
 The reason for this is that priests saw the animal making a noise as a bad omen.
 Jhatka requires the instant killing of the animal in a single decapitating blow with an axe or sword.
 Those Hindus who do eat meat prescribe jhatka.